 Breastfeeding Your Newborn: What To Expect At Home

-Unsure about breastfeeding once you leave the hospital or birthing center?
+Unsure about breastfeeding once you leave the hospital?
 Here are some videos to help you handle the challenges that may arise in the early weeks.

 Every journey through lactation is different, and not everyone will struggle.
 However, certain issues are experienced more commonly than others.
 Here are some potential solutions to the struggles that we see most frequently as lactation consultants.

 Don’t know where to start with pumping?
 We got you.
-Whether you’re choosing a pump, need to fit your flanges, understand bottle feeding, want to maximize pumping efficiency, or need a guide for proper storage and handling, it’s all here on this page!
+Whether you’re choosing a pump, need to fit your flanges, understand bottle feeding, want to maximize pumping efficiency, or need a guide for proper storage and handling, it’s all here!

-Even slow flow bottles tend to flow faster and more easily than the breast.
-See how to pace your baby’s bottles to slow down their feedings and stop when they are done.
+Even slow-flow bottles tend to flow faster and more easily than the breast.
+See how pacing your baby’s bottles slows down their feedings and allows them to stop when they are done.
 Working for their bottle like they do at the breast prevents bottle preference, overeating, and upset tummies.